kddubey/cappr/docs/source/other_llm_structuring_tools.rst

 which support "just pick one" functionality. `guidance
 <https://github.com/guidance-ai/guidance>`_, for example, provides a ``select`` function
 which almost always returns a valid choice.
-You should strongly consider using these tools, as they scale independently of the number of choices.
+You should strongly consider using these tools, as they scale well with respect to the number of choices.

 One potential weakness of algorithms like this is that they don't always look at the entire choice: they exit early when the generated choice becomes unambiguous.
 This